Key Executor DutiesShow Table of Contents

 There are number of people and organizations you will want to notify about the death, and some of these notifications are time-sensitive.
-For example, you will usually need to notify various government agencies (e.g., the IRS, the Social Security Administration, the DMV, post office), heirs and heirs-at-law, creditors, life insurance companies, utility companies and other service providers, and more.
+For example, you will usually need to notify various government agencies (e.g., the CRA, Service Canada, provincial driver's license authority, post office), heirs and heirs-at-law, creditors, life insurance companies, utility companies and other service providers, and more.
 See Notifications for a general list, and if you are using the EstateExec software, it will show the specific notification tasks and due dates on the estate's Tasks tab.

 Pay Required Taxes

-As an executor, you are responsible for ensuring the estate pays all required taxes, including income taxes for the decedent (for the last year of life, plus any previously unresolved years), income taxes for the estate during the period of estate settlement, plus any applicable federal estate taxes, state estate taxes, and state inheritance taxes.
+As an executor, you are responsible for ensuring the estate pays all required taxes, including income taxes for the decedent (for the last year of life, plus any previously unresolved years), and income taxes for the estate during the period of estate settlement.
 In addition, you must continue to pay any local property taxes for property contained within the estate.
-Note that federal and state taxes have priority over most other claims on the estate, including standard debts.
-See Paying Taxes for more details.

 Resolve Estate Debts